 Generic OAuth2 rule

-Authenticates a client by delegating the authentication to an OAuth2 provider.
-This rule authenticates requests that don't contain credentials for other authentication policies, such as an API Key.
-The Snaplex redirects the request to the OAuth provider to start the authentication flow.
+Authorizes a client by delegating to an OAuth2 provider.
+This rule authorizes requests that don't contain credentials for other authentication policies, such as an API Key.
+The Snaplex redirects the request to the OAuth provider flow.
 Successful authentication returns an access token that the rule uses to perform one or more requests to get information about the client, such as the ID and assigned role.
 Finally, a session cookie is returned to the client, and the client is redirected back to the requested URL.
 Subsequent requests authenticate based on the session cookie instead of repeating the OAuth flow.
-This implementation is based on the authorization code flow from Okta and supports OpenId Connect providers.

 Rule requirements

-• All Authentication policies require the Authorize By Role rule to authenticate the caller correctly.
+• All Authentication policies require the Authorize By Role rule to authorize the caller.
 For example, you can configure this rule to add the role admin to the client and then configure the Authorize By Role rule to authorize users with that role.

 • Users must enable cookies in their browser for this rule to work with OAuth providers.